alukin/polyglot-test-quarkus/README.md

 **THIS IS A BUG REPRODUCER for polyglot support in Quarkus.
 Polyglot support is brocken in Quarkus since 1.3.0 release due to class loader changes in Quarkus 1.3.0.**

+** Note ** that workaround privded in GreetinResource.java now required for not only debug mode ny for Java nad Native mode.

-Bug is in development mode only.
-Polyglot (JavaScript in this case) works in final builds in Java and Native mode.
+Prevoiusly, bug was in development mode only.
+Polyglot (JavaScript in this case) worked in final builds in Java and Native mode.

 This code also contains work-around commented out